 The delineations are commonly understood: Science encourages logic, analysis, and problem-solving.
 Arts encourage intuition, divergence, and practice, practice, practice.
 On many college campuses, the “engineers” and “artists” barely cross paths.
 But when did this come to be?
 Art historian and Dean of Weinberg College of Arts and Sciences Adrian Randolph points at dual fears of art and engineering, from the inventions of Leonardo da Vinci to the Brunelleschi Dome in Florence, arguing that the domains of art and science in contemporary American education have become far too separate—to the detriment of both.
 Join Randolph as he explains why it is essential for universities to dismantle barriers between the arts and sciences if they are to build leaders capable of solving the complex problems ahead.

-And so, if you’ll excuse me, I need to go do the math to justify purchasing a membership based on how many of these events I want to attend… and when I’ll get anything else done over those two weeks besides being very, very festive.
+So, if you’ll excuse me, I need to go do the math to justify purchasing a membership based on how many of these events I want to attend.
+And figure out when I’ll get anything else done over those two weeks besides being very, very festive.